Ray0705/OCR/README.md

 Optical Character Recognition

 ### Main.py
-In this file all the main program is being run
+In this file all the main code is present.

 ### Preprocessing.py
 This contains all the preprocessing function which are required in the main OCR.